-- 3.1.1 Risk analysis related to security, operational reliability and business continuity should be conducted and kept up to date in order to determine an acceptable level of risk and to select adequate policies and appropriate procedures for preventing, detecting, containing and correcting violations.
+- 3.1.1 Risk analysis related to security, operational reliability and business continuity should be conducted and kept up to date in order to determine an acceptable level of risk and select adequate policies and appropriate procedures for preventing, detecting, containing and correcting violations.
 Compliance with such formalised policies should be assessed on a regular basis. - 3.1.2 Management and staff of all stakeholders involved should be trustworthy and fully competent (in terms of skills, training and number of staff) to make appropriate decisions, endorse security policies and carry out their scheme-related responsibilities and duties. - 3.1.3 Operational and incident management should be clearly defined and effectively implemented.
-As part of this operational management, fraud should be monitored effectively. - 3.1.4 The scheme's security policy should ensure the privacy, integrity and authenticity of data and the confidentiality of secrets (where applicable, e.g. for access to remote banking, authentication of the payer and validation of orders) throughout all transaction phases, whenever data are processed, stored or exchanged.
-Effective contingency plans should be in place in case confidential information is revealed or compromised. - 3.1.5 Explicit policies for controlling both physical and logical access to credit transfer processing systems and locations must be defined and documented.
+As part of this operational management, fraud should be monitored effectively. - 3.1.4 The scheme's security policy should ensure the privacy, integrity and authenticity of data and the confidentiality of secrets (where applicable, e.g. for electronic mandates) during the initiation phase and the transaction phase, whenever data are processed, stored or exchanged.
+Effective contingency plans should be in place in case confidential information is revealed or compromised. - 3.1.5 Explicit policies for controlling both physical and logical access to direct debit processing systems and locations must be defined and documented.
 Access rights must be used in a restrictive way.

-3.2 Security throughout the different phases (access, transaction)
+3.2 Security throughout the different phases (access, initiation, transaction)